-The phase III BRIGHT clinical trial of PRX-102 for the treatment of Fabry disease, or the BRIGHT study, was a 12-month, open-label, switch-over study designed to evaluate the safety, efficacy and pharmacokinetics of PRX-102 via IV infusions of 2 mg/kg administered every 4 weeks.
-The trial, which was completed in June 2020, enrolled up to 30 patients with Fabry disease previously treated with a commercially available ERT (Fabrazyme or Replagal), for at least three years and on a stable dose administered every two weeks.
-To determine eligibility for participation in the study, candidates were screened to identify and select Fabry patients with stable kidney disease.
+The BRIGHT study was a multicenter, multinational open-label, switch-over study designed to evaluate the safety, efficacy and pharmacokinetics of treatment with 2 mg/kg of PRX-102 administered every four weeks for 52 weeks (a total of 14 infusions).
+The trial, which was completed in June 2020, enrolled 30 adult patients (24 males and 6 females) with mean (SD) age of 40.5 (11.3) years, ranging from 19 to 58 years previously treated with a commercially available ERT (agalsidase beta or agalsidase alfa), for at least three years and on a stable dose administered every two weeks.
+To determine eligibility for participation in the study, candidates were screened to identify and select Fabry patients with clinically stable kidney disease.
+The most common Fabry disease symptoms at baseline were acroparesthesia, heat intolerance, angiokeratomas and hypohydrosis.
 Patients who matched the criteria were enrolled in the study and switched from their current treatment of IV infusions every 2 weeks to 2 mg/kg of PRX-102 every 4 weeks for 12 months.
 Patients participating in the study were evaluated, among other disease parameters, to determine if their kidney disease had not further deteriorated while being treated with the 4-week dosing regimen as measured by eGFR and Lyso-Gb3, as well as other parameters.
 In addition, participating patients were evaluated to assess the safety and tolerability of PRX-102.

-We announced topline results in February 2021.
-The topline results indicate that 2 mg/kg of PRX-102 administered by intravenous infusion every four weeks was found to be well tolerated among treated patients, and stable clinical presentation was maintained in adult Fabry patients.
-No new patients developed treatment-induced anti-drug antibodies, or ADA, following the switch to PRX-102 treatment.
+We announced final results from the BRIGHT study in March 2022.
+The results indicate that 2 mg/kg of PRX-102 administered by intravenous infusion every four weeks was well tolerated, and Fabry disease assessed by eGFR slope and plasma lyso-Gb3 was stable throughout PRX-102 treatment in adult Fabry patients.
+None of the patients without anti-drug antibodies, or ADAs, at screening developed treatment-induced ADAs following the switch to PRX-102 treatment.

-The BRIGHT study enrolled 24 adult males and 6 adult females.
-The most common Fabry disease symptoms were acroparesthesia, heat intolerance, angiokeratomas and hypohydrosis.
-All 30 patients received at least one dose of PRX-102, and 29 patients (mean [SD] age was 40.5 [11.3] years, ranging from 19 to 58 years) completed the 12-month study.
-Of these 29 patients, 28 received the intended regimen of 2 mg/kg every four weeks throughout the study, while one patient was switched to PRX-102 1 mg/kg every two weeks per protocol.
+All 30 patients received at least one dose of pegunigalsidase alfa, and 29 patients completed the one-year study.
+Of these 29 patients, 28 received the intended regimen of 2 mg/kg every 4 weeks throughout the entire study, while one patient was switched to 1 mg/kg pegunigalsidase alfa every two weeks per protocol at the 11th infusion.
 One patient withdrew from the study after the first infusion due to a traffic accident.

-Following screening, patients were enrolled and switched from their then current ERT to IV infusions of 2 mg/kg of PRX-102 every four weeks for 52 weeks (a total of 14 infusions).
 First infusions of PRX-102 were administered under controlled conditions at the investigation site.
 Based on the protocol-specified criteria, patients were able to receive their PRX-102 infusions at a home care setup once the Investigator and Sponsor Medical Monitor agreed that it was safe to do so.
 Safety and efficacy exploratory endpoints were assessed throughout the 52-week study.